junedu416/junedu416/README.md

 ---

-- 🌱 Junior full-stack software engineer
+- 🌱 Full-stack software engineer

 - 👯 I’m looking to collaborate on web projects